 Avenue of Sphinxes

-The Avenue of Sphinxes went in a straight line between the Luxor Temple and the Karnak area was lined with human-headed sphinxes of Nekhtanebo I,21, in ancient times it is probable that these replaced earlier sphinxes which may have had different heads.
-The avenue of human headed sphinxes of over one and a half miles (3 km) once connected the temples of Karnak and Luxor.
+The Avenue of Sphinxes, also known as the King's Festivities Road or the Rams' Road, went in a straight line between the Luxor Temple and the Karnak area was lined with human-headed sphinxes of Nectanebo I. Stretching to a length of 2.7 kilometers (1.7 miles) Sphinx's avenue (dromos) connected the Karnak Temple (northern temple complex) with Luxor Temple (southern temple).
+In ancient times, it is probable that, these replaced earlier sphinxes which may have had different heads.
+The avenue of human headed sphinxes of over one and a half miles (3 kilometers) once connected the temples of Karnak and Luxor.
 Around 1,350 sphinx statues are thought to have lined this road together with barque chapels stocked with offerings.

 Peristyle Courtyard